 One of the easiest ways for busy folks to eat local foods is to buy a subscription to a local CSA (Community Supported Agriculture) delivery or other local produce delivery service.
 These services deliver a box of fresh, locally-grown produce weekly, either directly to your door or (more frequently) to a set point where you go to pick up your box.
 By subscribing to the service, you're not only getting fresh, local produce, you're also supporting local growers and farms.

-Finding local foods in Vancouver can be time consuming, since it means heading to different markets to meet all your grocery needs.
-Busy families can save time by shopping at grocery stores and neighbourhood markets--including Choices Markets and the Granville Island Public Market--that have a large selection of local foods.
+Finding local foods in Vancouver can be time-consuming since it means heading to different markets to meet all your grocery needs.
+Busy families can save time by shopping at grocery stores and neighborhood markets—including Choices Markets and the Granville Island Public Market—that have a large selection of local foods.

-Vancouver is blessed--by virtue of our geography--to be a great source of locally-sourced seafood.
+Vancouver is blessed—by virtue of our geography—to be a great source of locally-sourced seafood.
 Like other local foods in Vancouver, local seafood is easy to find if you know where to look.
-The freshest catches can be found at local wharfs--including Fisherman's Wharf--but there are also great neighbourhood seafood shops that carry local seafood, like the Daily Catch on Commercial Drive.
+The freshest catches can be found at local wharfs—including Fisherman's Wharf—but there are also great neighborhood seafood shops that carry local seafood, like the Daily Catch on Commercial Drive.

 Eating local foods in Vancouver includes dining out, and there are many, many Vancouver restaurants that cater to farm-to-table enthusiasts.
-From high-end seafood restaurants to budget-friendly neighbourhood favorites, the best farm-to-table restaurants bring local foods and flavours to life in unique, delicious ways.
+From high-end seafood restaurants to budget-friendly neighborhood favorites, the best farm-to-table restaurants bring local foods and flavors to life in unique, delicious ways.

 One of the most innovative ways to eat local produce in Vancouver is through the Fresh Roots Schoolyard Market Gardens and Veggie Box service.
 In this interview, Co-Founder and Director of Fresh Roots, Ilana Labow, explains how Fresh Roots' unique relationship with Vancouver schools led to the first working farms on school grounds in Canada.

-The BC Dairy Association has a free app for iPhone/iPad that will let you search for local foods--including restaurants and markets--in your Vancouver neighbourhood.
+The BC Dairy Association has a free app for iPhone/iPad that will let you search for local foods—including restaurants and markets—in your Vancouver neighborhood.